fbpx

 Additionally, a child with a spinal cord injury will face significant psychological and social challenges.
 They may struggle with grief over their lost abilities, fear about their future, and anxiety about social acceptance.
 Professional psychological support is crucial for helping the child navigate these feelings and adjust to their new reality.

-From an educational and vocational perspective, accommodations may need to be made to facilitate the child’s participation in school.
+From an educational and vocational perspective, your child may need accommodation to facilitate their participation in school.
 Long-term, the child may face limitations in their choice of occupation, depending on their physical abilities.
+While many jobs and careers are not impossible, your child may face additional obstacles and challenges in achieving them.

 Lastly, living with a spinal cord injury can impact a child’s social and recreational life.
-They may need to find new ways to engage in activities they previously enjoyed, and social relationships may change as a result of the injury.
+They may need to find new ways to engage in previously enjoyable activities, and social relationships may change due to the injury.

 Head Trauma and Brain Injury

 Traumatic brain injuries (TBIs) can have devastating and life-altering consequences for a child.
-These injuries can result in physical disabilities, cognitive deficits, and behavioral changes, all of which may persist for a lifetime.
-They may also impact a child’s ability to perform day-to-day tasks independently and can affect their education, social relationships, and overall quality of life – all of which may require access to enhanced no-fault benefits which is something that our child injury lawyers can help you with.
+These injuries can result in physical disabilities, cognitive deficits, and behavioural changes, all of which may persist for a lifetime.
+They may also impact a child’s ability to perform daily tasks independently and affect their education, social relationships, and overall quality of life.
+These may require access to enhanced no-fault benefits, which our Hamilton child injury lawyers can help you with.

 In Canada, the annual incidence rate of TBIs in children is alarmingly high.
 According to a report by Parachute Canada, a national charity dedicated to injury prevention, nearly 6,500 children and youth are hospitalized every year due to acquired brain injuries, with the leading cause being falls, followed closely by motor vehicle-related incidents.